 7 Best Soccer Warm-Up Drills and Exercises to Get Game-Ready

-The truth is that to get ready for any soccer game or training session, you have to focus on improving your talent, mindset, athleticism, fitness, and recovery habits for the days, weeks, and months leading up to that game.
-But even with perfect preparation, you still need a proper warm-up routine on game day.
+Stop blaming tired legs, bad form, or “needing time to get into the game” for bad performances.
+The truth is that to get ready for any soccer game or training session, you have to focus on improving the key pillars of player development: talent, game IQ, mindset, athleticism, fitness, recovery, and discipline for the days, weeks, and months leading up to that game.

-When soccer players without a strong athletic foundation jump straight into intense exercise before elevating their body temperature and heart rate, they’re potentially setting themselves up for poor performance, lack of focus, and injuries.
-A warm-up is very important for any soccer player because it primes your nervous system and body, increases blood flow, and mentally prepares you to perform at your best, which is why in this post, I’ll break down seven of the best warm-up drills for soccer players.
+A warm-up is very important for any soccer player because it primes your nervous system and body, increases blood flow, and mentally prepares you to perform at your best.
+That is why in this post, I’ll break down seven of the best warm-up drills for soccer players.

 What are the Best Soccer Warm Up Drills?